Google Business Profile for Lawyers: Complete Optimization Guide

 For positive reviews: Thank them genuinely.
 Mention their specific case type if appropriate (this adds relevant keywords naturally).

 For negative reviews: Respond professionally, acknowledge their concern, and invite offline resolution.
 Never argue publicly or reveal client confidential information.
+A thoughtful response to a negative review can actually improve your conversion rate — potential clients see that you handle criticism gracefully, which builds trust.

 Monitoring Review Performance: Use BrightLocal to monitor review velocity and track your overall rating across platforms.
 This gives you a clear picture of how your review profile compares to competitors in your market.